launchdarkly-labs/ansible-launchdarkly-collection/docs/source/modules/launchdarkly_project_info.rst

 Synopsis
 --------
-- Return a dictionary of a single LaunchDarkly Project
+- Return a dictionary of a single LaunchDarkly Project or List of dictionaries containing LaunchDarkly Projects